Application system closed for Summer 2016

-Each applicant must submit an ONLINE APPLICATION.The deadline for this limited submission is February 19, 2014; supporting documentation due February 21, 2014.
+Each applicant must submit an ONLINE APPLICATION.The deadline to submit an application is November 1, 2015; supporting documents are due November 4, 2015.
 Submission instructions are provided on the application.

 Applications will be reviewed by NC Space Grant staff and Lord Corporation project researchers.
 The review committee will examine a number of criteria including academic achievement, resume, and reference.
 The review committee will invite candidates for interviews.